plsang/depnet.pytorch/README.md

 ### Some observations ###
 * Most models are not terminated by the early stopping condition, but the maximum number of training epochs.
-Better checkpoints might be obtained by increasing the `num_epochs` hyperparameter; or it may necessary to increase the `learning_rate` and/or `lr_update` value so that the model can converge faster.
+Better checkpoints might be obtained by increasing the `num_epochs` hyperparameter; or it may be necessary to increase the `learning_rate` and/or `lr_update` value so that the model can converge faster.
 * Finetuning is applied at the begining for the whole network.
 A better strategy would be training the last layer first and then start the finetuning.
 * Without finetuning, performance of Vgg19 and ResNet152 are more or less similar.
 * Finetuning can significantly boost the performance, and finetuning on ResNet brings more improvements.